← Back to Blog

 Get started

-Run a free pre-flight on your first site at app.migrationfox.com/register.
-The dry-run report will tell you what will migrate, what will land on the exceptions list, and which SPFx packages your destination tenant needs before you cut over.
+Run a free pre-flight on a first site at app.migrationfox.com/register.
+The dry-run report will show what will migrate, what will land on the exceptions list, and which SPFx packages the destination tenant needs before cutover.

 Run a free SharePoint pre-flight